RathodAnilT/E-Commerce/README.md

 # Design and UX
 - Responsive Design: Ensure your website is fully responsive and looks good on all devices.
 - Accessibility: Implement accessibility features to make your website usable for people with disabilities.
-- A/B Testing: Conduct A/B testing to find the best designs and features for user engagement.

  # Backend and API Development
 - API Integration: Integrate with payment gateways (e.g., Stripe, PayPal) for handling transactions.